KVOA: Two spinoffs in three years

 On October 29, 2018, Cordillera announced the sale of its entire station group to the E. W. Scripps Company.
 Scripps could not acquire KVOA, since it already owned KGUN-TV and KWBA-TV; as a result, KVOA was sold to Quincy Media in a secondary deal for $70 million.
 The transaction was approved by the FCC on April 5, 2019, and was completed on May 1 of that year.

 On February 1, 2021, less than two years after KVOA was acquired by Quincy, Gray Television announced it had purchased Quincy Media for $925 million.
-As Gray already owned KOLD-TV and both stations rank among the top four in ratings in the Tucson market, KVOA was put up for sale; on April 29, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles-based Entertainment Studios, would acquire KVOA and the remaining Quincy stations not being acquired by Gray Television for $380 million.
+As Gray already owned KOLD-TV and both stations rank among the top four in ratings in the Tucson market, KVOA was put up for sale; on April 29, 2021, it was announced that Los Angeles–based Allen Media Group would acquire KVOA and the remaining Quincy stations not being acquired by Gray Television for $380 million.
 The sale was completed on August 2.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KVOA).

 News operation

 As part of the revamp of KVOA's news service in the mid-1970s, Ruby introduced many trappings associated with the ABC-owned stations' newscasts, including the Eyewitness News moniker and use of Lalo Schifrin's Tar Sequence as the theme music; the main evening newscast was expanded to a full hour.
 In addition, KVOA was the first local station to use electronic news gathering and the first to own a satellite truck.
 Often, KVOA's ratings equaled or surpassed those of KGUN and KOLD combined.
 It was not until the mid-2000s, after Ruby's retirement in 2002, when KVOA's ratings fell off as KOLD's surged.
 Patty Weiss, who had been part of the anchor team that helped KVOA surge to first place 30 years prior, retired in 2005.

 Under Cordillera ownership, KVOA experimented with two extensions to its news service.
-The first was providing support to KMSB's 9 p.m. newscast, which utilized resources from KVOA and KTVK in Phoenix and launched in 2003.
-The station also operated the Southern Arizona News Network, a local 24-hour cable channel on the Cox Communications system, featuring live and repeat KVOA newscasts; this operated from 2007 to 2010.
+The first was providing support to KMSB's 9 p.m. newscast, which used resources from KVOA and KTVK in Phoenix and launched in 2003.
+The station also operated the "Southern Arizona News Network", a local 24-hour cable channel on the Cox Communications system, featuring live and repeat KVOA newscasts; this operated from 2007 to 2010.

-Southern Arizona News Network

-KVOA formerly operated Southern Arizona News Network (SANN), a regional cable news channel that premiered on June 7, 2007.
-The network was a partnership between Cox cable, and KVOA.
-SANN broadcast KVOA newscasts and weather reports live as well as replays of earlier broadcasts.
-SANN was broadcast on channel 3 on most Cox cable systems in southeastern Arizona and was not available over the air or on any other cable system.
-On March 31, 2010, the partnership agreement was terminated, and SANN was removed from the Cox cable lineup.
+A round of job cuts by Allen Media Group in 2024 led to the dismissals of nine employees, including the sports director and a 58-year station veteran who had been its first news photographer.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KVOA, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
+The decision was reversed within a week by management in response to "viewer and advertiser reaction".